reliancehie/reports-catalog/README.md

 # Reliance Insight Report Catalog

 ### NOTICE ###
 In response to the COVID-19 crisis, Reliance is working to help our stakeholders with actionable data.
-We have released two reports, available to all Reliance data contributors in the Notifications Dashboard, in the hopes that accurate data can help coordinate care to those in need and help slow the spread of the virus.
+We have released several reports, available to all Reliance data contributors in the Notifications Dashboard, in the hopes that accurate data can help coordinate care to those in need and help slow the spread of the virus.

+The [*COVID-19 Vaccinations Report*](#covid-19-vaccinations) aggregates COVID-19 vaccinations within the Reliance Clinical Data Repository.
+The report utilizes near-real-time data from our [EHR data sources](https://reliancehie.org/data-contributors/) (not ALERT-IIS) and the [Patient Centered Data Home](https://strategichie.com/patient-centered-data-home/) PCDH program (for out-of-state vaccination data).
+The report utilizes a combination of Procedure (CPT) and Immunization (CVX) codes to identify vaccinations.
+One of the goals of the report is to help with vaccination prioritization decision making by returning helpful demographic, medical risk factor, and social risk factor information.

 The [*COVID-19 Symptoms and Comorbidities Report*](#covid-19-symptoms-with-comorbidities) identifies patients who have symptoms (or other coded concepts) that qualify them as potentially afflicted with the COVID-19 disease.
 The report is meant to be a “wide-net” identification report to help Reliance stakeholders aggregate data from the community and see in one view who may have COVID-19.
 It then appends useful data about those patients to coordinate appropriate care.
 Some examples of those additional data elements are: demographic information including address, clinical message info (date of service, record type, sending facility, encounter temperature reading if available, COVID-19 related DX code), and whether the patient has a previous diagnosis of several known comorbidities.